 If you do not provide your contact information, the Agency will not be able to respond to your inquiry.

 You have the right to request access to your personal information and also to request corrections if you believe that your personal information is erroneous or incomplete

-- In cases where services are provided by organizations outside of the Government of Canada, such as social media platforms or mobile applications, IP addresses may be recorded by the Web server of the third-party service provider.
+In cases where services are provided by organizations outside of the Agency, such as social media platforms or mobile applications, IP addresses may be recorded by the web server of the third-party service provider.